johncf/learn-log/ml-design.md

   - A simple recommender system: random recommendations
 - Popular techniques:
   - [Collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) uses other users preferences to build recommendations for a user.
-    - User-based filtering (e.g. news feed in Instagram), item-based filtering (e.g. "bought together" in Amazon)
+    - User-based filtering (possible example, news feed in Instagram), item-based filtering (possible example, "bought together" in Amazon)
+    - Types:
-    - Types: memory-based (similarity based on raw interaction history), model-based (similarity based on dimensionality-reduced interaction history), hybrid, etc.
+      - Memory-based: similarity search based on user-item interaction matrix
+      - Model-based: similarity search based on dimensionality-reduced interaction history
+      - Hybrid and more...
+    - Similarity between two users could be measured using Pearson correlation (co-variance) or vector cosine (angular) or Jaccard coefficient (binary IoU) on the vector representation of their interaction history
-    - Cons: Cannot handle fresh items since there are no interaction history associated with them.
+    - Cons: Cannot handle fresh items since there is no interaction history associated with them.
   - [Content-based filtering](https://en.wikipedia.org/wiki/Recommender_system#Content-based_filtering) uses the description/contents of items to provide recommendations based on the user's profile and preferences.
     - Embedding-based approach for items and users, and using a nearest-neighbor search or vector-similarity metrics to predict interest/relevance.
   - Hybrid approaches use collaborative and content-based filtering to improve recommendations.